In partnership with

-The Government has commissioned a review of children’s mental health services across the country as part of a package of measures designed to improve care and transform mental health support.
-In the speech at the Charity Commission the UK Prime Minister promised a green paper on children and young people’s mental health.
+The government has commissioned a review of children’s mental health services across the country as part of a package of measures designed to improve care and transform mental health support.
+In a speech at the Charity Commission, Prime Minister Theresa May promised a Green Paper on children and young people’s mental health.
 New initiatives will include extra mental health training for school staff and new trials to look at how to strengthen the links between schools and local NHS mental health staff; and, by 2021, further support has allocated towards NHS England’s commitment to eliminate inappropriate placements to inpatient beds for children and young people.

 Children and Young People's Mental Health: Improving Care, Treatment and Support will bring together professionals from across the public sector to learn how to overcome the barriers that are preventing children and young people receiving the excellent mental health care they need.

-A new green paper on children and young people’s mental health has been promised to be launched later this year to set out plans to transform services in schools, universities and for families with extra mental health staff training.
+A new green paper on children and young people's mental health has been launched to set out plans to transform services in schools, universities and for families with extra mental health staff training.
 The aim is an end to the practice of children being sent away from their local areas for mental health care by 2021.

 Drawing on his experience as the Minister for Mental Health who commissioned the CYP IAPT CAMHS transformation programme, his work as Chair of the Tavistock and Portman NHS FT and the University of Birmingham Mental Health Policy Commission he is leading, Paul Burstow will set out his proposals for delivering better mental health support for children and young people.